firebase/FirebaseUI-Android/auth/README.md

     RC_SIGN_IN);
 ```

-If a terms of service URL and a custom theme are required:
+If a terms of service URL, privacy policy URL, and a custom theme are required:

 ```java
 startActivityForResult(